rivue/Gamified-Study-Tool/README.md

         - center "Courses" text in create screen

     game page:
-        - break up error checking in frontend for unit creation
         - investigate into what clouds and diamonds in game screen were used for so I can probably use them later
         - remove time from db then remove all references to "timer", "end time" or "starting time" in gameStore.js
         - add possibly a hint button as well (3 hints per question?)